ibm-cloud-docs/assistant/deploy-zendesk.md

     {: codeblock}

     After writing a function that ensures that name and email values are always provided, set the *Authenticate anonymous user chat transfers* switch to **On**.

-If you haven't yet, update your dialog to make sure it understands when users request to speak to a person, and can transfer the conversation properly.
-For more information, see [Adding chat transfer support](/docs/assistant?topic=assistant-dialog-support#dialog-support-transfers).

 ## Adding transfer support to your dialog
 {: #deploy-zendesk-dialog-prereq}